Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Ms Christine Clarke

-Master of Educational Leadership (Australian Catholic University), Bachelor of Education (University of New England), Bachelor of Arts with Honours (University of New England), Diploma in Education (University of New England), Cert IV Theology (Institute of Faith Education).
+Christine Clarke holds a Master of Educational Leadership (Australian Catholic University), a Bachelor of Education, a Bachelor of Arts with Honours, and a Diploma in Education (all from the University of New England), as well as a Certificate IV in Theology (Institute of Faith Education).

-Christine has served as an AITSL Initial Teacher Education Panellist.
-She is a Fellow of the Australian Council for Educational Leaders.
+Christine has also contributed to the profession as an AITSL Initial Teacher Education Panellist and is a recognised Fellow of the Australian Council for Educational Leaders.

 Mr Brian ShortMr Brian Short

-Master of Arts [San José State University], Master of Literary Studies [University of Queensland], Bachelor of Educational Studies [University of Queensland], Diploma of Education [University of Queensland], Bachelor of Arts [University of Queensland]
+Brian Short holds a Master of Arts (San José State University), a Master of Literary Studies, a Bachelor of Educational Studies, a Diploma of Education and a Bachelor of Arts (all from the University of Queensland).

-Mr Short retired as Headmaster of Brisbane Grammar School in 2013 after a 40-year career in secondary education.
-His leadership roles have included Head of Department, Dean of Studies and Deputy Headmaster — Curriculum, and his teaching experiences have included university lecturing in educational leadership and Australian national government.
-He was Chair of the Queensland Curriculum and Assessment Authority from 2014 to 2022.
-He remains involved in education as Deputy Chair of Independent Schools Queensland Block Grant Authority.
+After a 40-year career in secondary education, Brian retired as Headmaster of Brisbane Grammar School in 2013.
+Throughout his career, he held key leadership roles, including Head of Department, Dean of Studies and Deputy Headmaster–Curriculum.
+He also shared his expertise as a university lecturer in educational leadership and Australian national government.
+From 2014‒2022, he was Chair of the Queensland Curriculum and Assessment Authority and from 2013‒2025, contributed to Queensland education as Director, Deputy Chair and ultimately Chair of Independent Schools Queensland’s Block Grant Authority.

-Mr Short is a Fellow of the Australian College of Educators and the Australian Institute of Management and a member of the Australian Institute of Company Directors.
+Brian is a Fellow of the Australian College of Educators and the Australian Institute of Management and is a member of the Australian Institute of Company Directors.

 Christopher MountfordChristopher Mountford

-Bachelor of Arts (Political Science) [University of Queensland], Bachelor of Economics [University of Queensland], Graduate of the Australian Institute of Company Directors
+Christopher (Chris) Mountford holds a Bachelor of Arts in Political Science and a Bachelor of Economics from the University of Queensland and is a Graduate of the Australian Institute of Company Directors.

-Christopher Mountford was appointed the Chief Executive Officer for Independent Schools Queensland in June 2021.
-Previously, he held the position of Queensland Executive Director of the Property Council of Australia.
-He has specific expertise in the areas of policy, government advocacy and commercial activities.
-Christopher has more than two decades of experience in member-based advocacy organisations and government relations.
-Importantly, he also has an exceptional understanding of government regulation and has been influential on numerous state and local government advisory boards.
+In June 2021, Chris became the CEO of Independent Schools Queensland.
+Before this, he served as the Queensland Executive Director of the Property Council of Australia.
+With more than 20 years of experience in member-based advocacy organisations and government relations, Chris has developed strong expertise in policy, government advocacy, and commercial activities.
+He also has a deep understanding of government regulation and has played a key role on various state and local government advisory boards.

 Mr Allan BlagaichMr Allan Blagaich

-Nominee of the Queensland Catholic Education Commission (appointed 7 September 2023 to 9 March 2026)
+Nominee of the Catholic Education Queensland Limited (reappointed 10 March 2026 to 9 March 2030)

-Prior to 2011, Allan held the roles of Executive Director, Statewide Planning and Delivery (2010-2011) and Executive Director Metropolitan Schools (2008-2009) at the Department of Education WA.
-Allan was a principal of a senior secondary school in WA (2002-2008) and Deputy Principal in three senior secondary rural, outer metropolitan and metropolitan schools.
+Earlier, he held senior roles in the WA Department of Education, including Executive Director of Statewide Planning and Delivery (2010–2011) and Executive Director of Metropolitan Schools (2008–2009).
+He was also a principal of a senior secondary school (2002–2008) and deputy principal at three rural and metropolitan schools.

-Allan has served as chair of the Australasian Curriculum Assessment and Certification Authorities (ACACA) in 2012 and 2013 and as chair of the Australasian Curriculum Assessment and Certification Authorities Vocational Education and Training Committee (2011-2023).
-He was a board member of the Australian Curriculum, Assessment and Reporting Authority (ACARA) representing WA.
-Allan was a foundation director of the Australian Institute of Teaching and School Leadership (AITSL) and served as the West Australian jurisdictional nominee for three years.
-He was one of the three writers charged with developing the Australian Professional Standard for Principals.
+Allan chaired the Australasian Curriculum Assessment and Certification Authorities (ACACA) in 2012–2013 and its Vocational Education and Training Committee (2011–2023).
+He served on the Australian Curriculum, Assessment and Reporting Authority (ACARA) board for 6 years and was a foundation Director of the Australian Institute for Teaching and School Leadership and was a co-writer of the Australian Professional Standard for Principals.
+In 2008, he completed a Churchill Fellowship, studying education systems and interventions to support schools in challenging circumstances.

 List of members